Looks for schedules that match your input. You can search according to the schedule name, process and environment name.

 - - a filter is applied; if you click the Filters button when it is in this state, all filters are removed.

-Opens the Add Schedule window, which enables you to create a new schedule.
-For more information, see The Add Schedule Window.
+Opens the Add Schedule window, which enables you to configure a new schedule.
+For more information, click here.

 Indicates if a schedule is active or not.
 A disabled schedule displays the icon.
 An enabled schedule displays the icon.

 When hovering over one of these icons, a check box that enables you to select a schedule is displayed.

 The name of the schedule as it was filled in when it was created.

 The name of the process that has been scheduled to be executed.

 The name of the environment that is used in a given schedule.

 Displays the time when the execution of the process is scheduled.
 The time is displayed according to the time zone you selected when creating the schedule.
 For schedules that have been disabled, Disabled is displayed instead.

 Displays the amount of time until the next execution of the process.
 Hovering over this field displays the exact time and date.
 If the schedule is in a different timezone than the one configured per tenant, the difference is displayed in the tooltip.